Did you once think that monetizing your blog meant slapping up spammy ads?

 Online courses are the rage.
 Many people will tell you that everyone has something to share and online courses are easy.
 I agree that everyone has some special knowledge.
 But it’s not easy to put courses—good courses— together.
 If you want to just throw them up on YouTube and share, go for it.
 But if you want to monetize them, the competition is stiff, getting stiffer and not everyone is willing to pay.

 As with memberships, the technical part is the easiest part.
 Several different plugins can create online courses on your WordPress site.
 In the past, we have used Sensei , which works with WooCommerce.
 But there are tons of other ones out there.
 And it will really depend on your needs.
-For example, you can see our review on the WordPress plugin WP Courseware that has some very powerful features.
+For example, two of the plugins that I recommend is LifterLMS and LearnDashLMS.

 The challenges are similar to membership sites.
 At first thought, it seems simple.
 If you are an expert in something, why not teach it to someone else?